bobbyyng/health-agent-v1/README.md

 # Health Agent v1

-A project to migrate the health agent from LangGraph v0 to LangGraph v1.
-Restructured health agent built with TypeScript and LangGraph v1, featuring improved reliability, security, and efficiency.
-Provides diagnosis, symptom classification, and action recommendations with structured outputs, strict validation, guardrails, and optimized performance.
+A personal project demonstrating code examples for migrating a health agent from LangGraph v0 to LangGraph v1.
+This is a reference implementation built with TypeScript and LangGraph v1, showcasing how to restructure a health agent with improved reliability, security, and efficiency.
+The original health agent v0 was a client project.

 ## 📋 Project Background

-This project aims to migrate the health agent originally built with LangGraph v0 to LangGraph v1.
-Through this migration, we can:
+This is a personal project that provides code examples for migrating from LangGraph v0 to LangGraph v1.
+The original health agent v0 was built as a client project.
+This reference implementation demonstrates:

-- Leverage new features and improvements in LangGraph v1
+- How to leverage new features and improvements in LangGraph v1
-- Enhance system reliability and security
+- Migration patterns for enhancing system reliability and security
-- Optimize performance
+- Performance optimization techniques
-- Adopt a modular workflow architecture
+- Modular workflow architecture patterns

 ## 🛠️ Tech Stack